AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md

     </tr>
    </table>

-1. Since collecting their email is a goal, drag the Goal card below Info Capture.
+1. Since collecting their email is a goal, drag the [!UICONTROL Goal] card below Info Capture.

    ![](assets/stream-designer-19.png)

-1. Name your goal (or choose an existing one) and click **Save**.
+1. Name your goal (or choose an existing one) and click **[!UICONTROL Save]**.

    ![](assets/stream-designer-20.png)